Lung10/FYP/README.md

 # FYP

-Age and Gender Recognition mobile app using Convolutional Neural Network (CNN)
+- Train a Age and Gender recognition Keras model by using Convolutional Neural Network (CNN) algorithm  and UTKFace dataset.

-Model is trained by using Keras and converted to Tensorflow.js

-Converted Model is implemented into the mobile app
+- Convert the trained model into Tensorflow.js model.

-Mobile app is developed using React Native Expo
+- Build a mobile app by using React Native Expo which consists of these functions:

+    - User able to upload image from the smartphone.

+    - User able to view the uploaded image.

+    - User able to view the prediction result (Age and Gender)

+- Implement the converted model into the mobile app.

 References: